-- 1. Route the cable from the inverter's AC OUTPUT to the AC electrical sub-panel through the strain relief clamps.
+- 1. Route the cable from the inverter's AC OUTPUT to the AC electrical sub-panel through the other strain relief clamp.
 Tighten the strain relief clamp securely on the cable. - 2.
-Connect the LIVE OUT (brown) wire from the "HOT OUT" terminal to the sub-panel main breaker.
-Tighten the "HOT OUT" terminal to 16 in lbf (1.8 N-m). - 3.
-Connect the NEUTRAL OUT (blue) from the "NEUT OUT" terminal to the sub-panel's neutral busbar.
-Tighten the "NEUT OUT" terminal to 16 in lbf (1.8 N-m).
+Connect the hot (black) wire from the "HOT 1 OUT" terminal to the sub-panel main breaker.
+Tighten the "HOT 1 OUT" terminal to 16 in lbf (1.8 N-m).